WATCH ON BBC SELECT:

 THE VIRUS DROP

-The Virus Drop was live between Thursday 11th March – Wednesday 17th March, check out Select More each week to be the first to explore the latest Drop.
+The Virus Drop was live between Thursday 11th March – Wednesday 17th March, check out Select More to be the first to explore the latest Drop.

 Start your free trial of BBC Select on the Apple TV app and Amazon Prime Video Channels and watch The Virus Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*.